Skip to Content

 1. Preheat the oven to 400°F with a rack in the center position.

-4. Heat 1 tablespoon of the olive oil in a large skillet over medium-high heat.
-Once the oil is glistening, add the ground beef and season with 1 teaspoon of the salt.
-Cook, undisturbed, until browned, about 5 minutes.
-Using a wooden spoon, break up the meat and continue cooking until cooked through, about 5 minutes more.
+4. Make the filling.
+In a large skillet over medium-high heat, add the ground beef and season with 1 teaspoon of the salt.
+Cook, breaking up the meat with a wooden spoon, until cooked through, about 8 minutes.
 Drain any excess grease and transfer to a plate.

-5. Reduce the heat under the same skillet to medium and add remaining tablespoon of olive oil, onions, carrots, and fennel.
-Season with remaining ½ teaspoon of salt and cook, stirring often, until vegetables are softened, about 5-7 minutes.
-Add the garlic and cook until fragrant, about 2 more minutes more.
+5. Using the same skillet, reduce the heat to medium and add the olive oil.
+Once the oil is glistening, add the onions, carrots, and fennel.
+Season with remaining ½ teaspoon of salt and cook, stirring often, until the vegetables are softened, about 5 to 7 minutes.
+Stir in the garlic and cook until fragrant, about 2 more minutes.

 7. Transfer the filling to a 9x13-inch baking dish and spread out evenly.
-Top with mashed potatoes, and smooth out into an even layer using the back of a spoon.
+Top with the mashed potatoes, and smooth out into an even layer using the back of a spoon.
 Bake until the filling is bubbling and potatoes are golden brown, about 20 minutes.

 Nutrition Info